What we know about monkeypox as rare virus spreads

 Dr Colin Brown, director of clinical and emerging infections at the UKHSA, has said monkeypox “does not spread easily between people and the overall risk to the general public is very low”.

-In Nigeria’s 2017 outbreak, the largest ever seen, 172 suspected cases of monkeypox were identified and 61 confirmed cases were reported across the country.
-Seventy-five per cent of sufferers were male and aged between 21 and 40 years old.
+Professor Jimmy Whitworth of the London School of Hygiene and Tropical Medicine has agreed with that assessment but stressed that while monkeypox is “usually mild... it is a sensible precaution that those people who may have come into contact with these recent cases are being traced and followed up”.

-At present there is no vaccine or specific treatment available but the pre-existing smallpox has proven to be 85 per cent effective at combatting the disease.
+Fatalities have been recorded, particularly among the young, although the WHO puts the mortality rate for the disease at just one in ten.

-Professor Jimmy Whitworth, of the London School of Hygiene and Tropical Medicine, stressed that while monkeypox is “usually mild... it is a sensible precaution that those people who may have come into contact with these recent cases are being traced and followed up”.
+Dr Michael Head, a senior research fellow in global health at the University of Southampton, admits that there are “currently gaps in our knowledge” but added that it “would be very unusual to see anything more than a handful of cases in any outbreak” and stressed that “we won’t be seeing Covid-style levels of transmission”.

 How many cases have been detected in the UK?

-The UK is one of a handful of countries outside of Africa where monkeypox has been detected.
+The UK is one of a growing list of countries outside of Africa where monkeypox has now been detected and currently has 20 confirmed cases.

-The first four infections were reported in Britain in 2018 and 2019.
-There was a second outbreak in 2021, in which three family members were diagnosed with the virus after travel to Nigeria.
+Interestingly, only one of the newly infected individuals in the UK is known to have travelled to a country where monkeypox is endemic, Nigeria, according to the UKHSA.

-The cases spotted in May take the UK’s current total from seven to 16.
+A man taken ill in Massachusetts had also recently spent time in that same country, as had the two people diagnosed in Texas and Maryland last year and the travellers who brought the first cases to the UK in 2018.

 Register for free to continue reading